madhurn1/Tic-Tac-Toe-On-line/README.md

 The client program (ttt.c) should connect to the server and display the current state of the board to the player.
 It should then prompt the player to make a move and send this move to the server.
 The client program should also listen for incoming messages from the server, including updates to the board state and notifications of game outcomes.

-Parse the command line arguments for the server's domain name and port number.
+1.Parse the command line arguments for the server's domain name and port number.DONE
-Create a socket and connect to the server.
+2. Create a socket and connect to the server.
-Send a PLAY message with the player's name.
+3.Send a PLAY message with the player's name.
-Wait for a BEGN message from the server, indicating the player's role and the name of their opponent.
+4.Wait for a BEGN message from the server, indicating the player's role and the name of their opponent.
-Display the current state of the game board to the player.
+5.Display the current state of the game board to the player.
-Wait for MOVE messages from the server and update the game board accordingly.
+6.Wait for MOVE messages from the server and update the game board accordingly.
-Prompt the player for their move and send a MOVE message to the server.
+7.Prompt the player for their move and send a MOVE message to the server.
 Repeat steps 6-7 until the game is over.
-Display the outcome and reason for the game ending.
+8.Display the outcome and reason for the game ending.
-Close the connection and exit the program.
+9.Close the connection and exit the program.